zdh2292390/zdh2292390.github.io/_pages/about.md

 <!-- I'm actively looking for Ph.D. students to work with me in AI-driven business analytics.
 Feel free to shoot me an email with your CV.
 Once we have a commitment to each other, I will exert my utmost effort to help you! -->

-I'm looking for highly motivated, hard-working Ph.D. students as well as remote RAs to work with me in data science and interdisciplinary trustworthy GenAI.
+I'm looking for highly motivated, hard-working Ph.D. students as well as RAs to work with me in data science and interdisciplinary trustworthy GenAI.
 Feel free to shoot me an email with your CV.
 Once we have a commitment to each other, I will exert my utmost effort to help you!

 I received my Ph.D. from [Rutgers University](https://en.wikipedia.org/wiki/Rutgers_University#Rankings) in 2023 under supervision of Dr. [Hui Xiong](https://scholar.google.com.hk/citations?hl=zh-CN&user=cVDF1tkAAAAJ&view_op=list_works&sortby=pubdate).
 My research interests lie in the intersection of data mining, natural langauge processing and business intelligence.
 More recently, I study the interplay between **LLMs/GenAI, legal and socioethical issue, business and innovation**.